 Applications should be sent to mark.winder@goalballuk.com.

-If you would like an informal, confidential discussion before submitting at application please contact the Chair, John Grosvenor at or the CEO, Mark Winder at mark.winder@goalballuk.com
+If you would like an informal, confidential discussion before submitting at application please contact the Chair, John Grosvenor at john.grosvenor@goalballuk or the CEO, Mark Winder at mark.winder@goalballuk.com

-The closing date for applications is Monday 17th June, 2023 at 9am.
+The closing date for applications is Monday 17th July, 2023 at 9am.

-Shortlisting of applicants will take place on Tuesday 18th June, 2023
+Shortlisting of applicants will take place on Tuesday 18th July, 2023